samc/timergg/README.md

 ## Getting Started

-After a quick tutorial, you'll be introduced to the **Player Dashboard**, a dynamic interface that responds to your voice commands.
+After a quick tutorial, you'll be introduced to the Player Dashboard, a dynamic interface that responds to your voice commands.
 As you time, the dashboard will record and display your information instantaneously - no fussing with typing out things ingame or fumbling over manual controls.
 Though the dashboard is entirely voice activated, you can always use the interactive GUI to control everything on the dashboard.
-Along with visual displays, the dashboard is also equipped with **Voice Assist**, providing you with verbal reminders when your cooldowns are almost up.
+Along with visual displays, the dashboard is also equipped with Voice Assist, providing you with verbal reminders when your cooldowns are almost up.

 ## Voice Commands